 Whether it’s a point of pride or a chance to save money, the DIY homeowner loves attempting to fix everything around the house themselves.
 While it bodes well for simple things like painting or hanging some shelves, DIY plumbing can be a whole other story.

-You may not realize it, but the plumbing basics go much deeper than just tightening a pipe connection or snaking the toilet.
-In this article, we will discuss all of the fundamentals that every beginner should learn, so they don’t cause more harm than good.
+Because plumbing basics go much deeper than just tightening a pipe connection or snaking the toilet, we always recommend hiring a professional plumbing contractor.
+For the brave souls that choose to continue in this article, we will discuss all of the fundamentals that every beginner should learn, so they don’t cause more harm than good.

 Tools Every DIY Plumber Needs